Niyas-theen/functional-Income-Expense-Calculator/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to [Resource or Person] for [help or inspiration].
-- Inspiration from various financial management tools and resources.

----

-Feel free to customize it further based on your project's specifics!